aws-samples/amazon-opensearch-service-monitor/README.md

 -----
 ## Cleanup <a name=cleanup></a>

-To clean up the stacks... destroy the monitoring-cdk stack, all other stacks will be torn down due to dependencies.
+To clean up the stacks. destroy the monitoring-cdk stack, all other stacks will be torn down due to dependencies.

-CloudWatch logs will need to be separately removed.

 ```bash
 (.env)$ cdk destroy